 It took me a long time to create a savings account, or should I say, it took a long time for me to make it important.
-When I was getting out of debt, I followed Dave Ramsey’s plan and of his 5 baby steps, starting an emergency fund of $1000 is number one.

 Why you need an emergency fund